bvergara87/MyLessonPal/README.md

-# Create classroom resources in seconds
+# MyLessonPal (Create classroom resources in seconds)

 This is a generative AI tool for teachers and professors.